• Skip to primary navigation

 A cupcake on a cooling rack with almond frosting.

 I'm an almond lover, always have been!
-Almond spritz cookies, almond brownies, and almond cupcakes are a few of my favorite recipes on my website because of their delicious flavor from almond extract.
+Almond spritz cookies, almond poppyseed cake, toasted almond cream cake, and almond cupcakes are a few of my favorite recipes on my website because of their delicious flavor from almond extract.
 The almond cupcakes are frosted with this delicious almond buttercream frosting, which I'm sharing today!

 This is a homemade American buttercream flavored with almond extract that's perfect swirled on any kind of cake or cupcake.
 Its flavor is nutty, reminiscent of wedding cake, and is amazing swirled on chocolate cupcakes or a small vanilla cake!

-Like all of my frosting recipes, this recipe couldn't be easier to make.
-It only requires 5 ingredients you might already have in your pantry.
-It also takes less than 10 minutes to whip up with a stand mixer or hand mixer.
-Pipe it on your favorite baked goods to immediately elevate them!
+Like all of my frosting recipes, this recipe is super easy.
+You only need 5 pantry-staple ingredients and less than 10 minutes to whip up with a stand mixer or hand mixer.
+Pipe it on your favorite baked goods to instantly elevate them!

 Jump to: